Remember Max who arrived at the Intervention Centre and silently went about barricading himself into a corner using the reading corner pillows?

 Speculate now, based on the information provided, what possible setting events may have impacted Sam.
 So, what factors beyond the school gate, would need to be considered by the teacher to lessen their impact in the classroom?
 Sam could be tired, hungry, anxious and worried (for example he may be worried for the safety of someone at home when he is at school).

 To lessen the likelihood that the loud and aggressive Sam will appear, in what ways can the teacher alter or take away the antecedents or introduce new antecedents?
-Also, change the consequences or introduce new ones?
+How might the consequences be changed or new ones introduced?
 In other words, what antecedent and consequences intervention strategies could be employed?

 The goal of the antecedent and setting event strategies is to prevent the challenging behaviour from happening.
 Examples could be: provide breakfast, class munch and crunch time (fruit for sharing just after class begins), parking bay (quite time, time-in, quiet corner) where the child can go as a transition to participating immediately upon their arrival at class.